SEND Information Report Oct 2020 Support for your child at

 We have a committed team of staff who may be involved in supporting your child at Compton CE Primary School.

 - Your child’s teacher, who will always make sure that learning is appropriate and accessible for your child.
-Please approach your child’s class teacher if you would like to discuss things further.

 - Teaching Assistants, who support all pupils in class and can provide additional support to individual children or small groups under the direction of the class teacher.